Drawn from years of practical first-hand experience, this interactive non-profit governance training session is designed to help you:

 Led by Danielle Rocheleau, C. Dir.

-As CEO, Danielle leads the Laridae team, driving the future growth of the company.
+As CEO, Danielle leads the Laridae team, driving the future growth of the company, ensuring we have a strong, values-based workplace culture, and that we continue to prioritize our client’s experiences.
 The foundation of Danielle’s professional experience, career, and passion has been rooted in community development.
 An entrepreneurial, strategic thinker, Danielle deploys collaborative approaches to problem-solving.
 She leads some of Laridae’s highest profile strategic planning, governance, communications, and branding projects.

 Prior to consulting, she held executive roles with the Greater Peterborough Innovation Cluster (GPIC) and Peterborough & Kawarthas Economic Development (PKED).
-Danielle has actively engaged in governance throughout her career as a volunteer Board member of non-profits.
-She is currently completing her Chartered Director (C.Dir.) program at McMaster University.
+Danielle has actively engaged in governance throughout her career as a volunteer Board member of non-profits and she is designated as a Chartered Director (C.Dir.) through McMaster University.
 Bilingual, Danielle is originally from Timmins.